 Most parks in Shanghai are pretty places to hang out in when spring flowers are coming into bloom, and several even go all out in the blossom stakes by holding dedicated festivals.
 These events may not be as big as Japan's Hanami Festival, the blooms on display in Shanghai still draw significant crowds to smell the flowers and snap a quick sakura selfie.
 Here are some of the best spots in town to see the blossoms this season.

-Gucun Park, accessible from the Line 7 metro stop of the same name, is a prime location to view new flowers this season.
-They're aiming to cash in on the blossoms' popularity by throwing their annual 'Blossom Festival' that runs from Friday 18 March to Wednesday 15 April.
-Last year saw Gucun Forest Park (entry 20RMB) set up special ticket windows, hundreds of toilet cubicles, extra car parking spaces, and negotiate a more frequent metro train service for their Line 7 stop during peak times due to the huge popularity of their Cherry Blossom Festival.
+Gucun Park, accessible from the Line 7 metro stop of the same name, is a prime location to view new flowers.
+They're aiming to cash in on the blossoms' popularity by throwing their annual 'Blossom Festival' that runs from Friday 16 March through Sunday 15 April.
+Previous years have seen Gucun Forest Park (entry 20RMB) set up special ticket windows, hundreds of toilet cubicles, extra car parking spaces, and negotiate a more frequent metro train service for their Line 7 stop during peak times due to the huge popularity of their Cherry Blossom Festival.
 You can expect similar hordes this time around, so it’s worth picking your visiting time carefully.

 Gucun Forest Park 1 Huandao Lu, near Zhenhutai Lu, Baoshan district.
 See full details.